ch1c0t/web.tags/readme.md

 - a view;
 - a Promise to resolve to a view;

-This function would be executed in the element's context, which allows to use the element's `data` inside of it:
+This function will be executed in the element's context, which allows to use the element's `data` inside of it:

 ```coffee